-Guides - Deploying Discourse through the Linode Marketplace
+Guides - Deploy Discourse through the Linode Marketplace

 Quickly deploy a Compute Instance with many various software applications pre-installed and ready to use.

-Discourse is an open source discussion platform that provides a forum, mailing list, chat room, and more.
+Discourse is a self-hosted open-source discussion platform that provides a forum, mailing list, chat room, and more.

 Discourse requires that you have a domain name and access to a personal SMTP email server before installation.
 This requires either having access to a pre-existing SMTP server, or setting up an SMTP Relay through a third party.
 The Discourse Marketplace App requires an SMTP username and password for a server under your control in order to successfully complete the installation.